Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

  ![build25](assets/buildworkbook_25.png)

 15. Finally, we want to share some transaction level data with our end users.
 From our transactions table on the data page, click "Create child element - table".
-This create a new table from our Transactions table.
+This creates a new table from our Transactions table.
 Let's sort this table by purchase date descending, so that our most recent transactions are shown first.
 Finally, move this element to our Customer Portal page.

   ![build26](assets/buildworkbook_26.png)

-16. Drag and drop the visuzaliations on the Customer Portal page so that the Total Revenue element is at the top, the line chart and bar graph are side by side below it, and the transactions table is at the bottom.
+16. Drag and drop the visualizations on the Customer Portal page so that the Total Revenue element is at the top, the line chart and bar graph are side by side below it, and the transactions table is at the bottom.

   ![build27](assets/buildworkbook_27.png)